Jahia/jcrestapi/README.md

 Each property is represented by an object with the following structure:

     "name" : <unescaped name>,
-    "isMultiple" : <boolean indicating whether the property has multiple values or not>
+    "multiple" : <boolean indicating whether the property has multiple values or not>
     "value" : <value>,
     "type" : <type>,
     "_links" : {